-For further information, please contact: nicola.shepherd@cncs.school
+For further information, please contact: jodh.panesar@cncs.school

 All assessment is by external examination.
-Pupils will receive three GCSE's, one for each Science (Biology, Chemistry and Physics).
+Pupils will receive either three GCSE's, one for each Science (Biology, Chemistry and Physics) if following triple science or two GCSE's if following the combined route.
 There will be six examinations in total with a variety of long and short answer questions.
 Pupils will also have been expected to carry out a number of required practical activities that may be included in the examination papers.
+Selection for the triple route is by attainment prior to year 11.